elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-disadvantages-of-a-gesturebased-interface-compared-to-other-user-interfaces.md

 url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-gesturebased-interface-compared-to-other-user-interfaces
 score: -1.0
 related_article1:
-    id: 161544
+    id: 161301
+    title: >-
-    title: What are the primary functions of IBM's z/OS operating system for mainframes?
+        What is the role of device drivers in system software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-primary-functions-of-ibms-zos-operating-system-for-mainframes
+    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
 related_article2:
-    id: 161671
+    id: 161551
-    title: What is the difference between lossless and lossy data compression?
+    title: >-
+        How does licensing differ between open source and proprietary software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-lossless-and-lossy-data-compression
+    url: /learn/computer-science/questions/how-does-licensing-differ-between-open-source-and-proprietary-software
 related_article3:
-    id: 161560
+    id: 161678
-    title: What are the primary functions of IBM's z/OS operating system for mainframes?
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-primary-functions-of-ibms-zos-operating-system-for-mainframes
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article4:
-    id: 161567
+    id: 161299
-    title: How does licensing differ between open source and proprietary software?
+    title: >-
+        What are the primary functions of IBM's z/OS operating system for mainframes?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-licensing-differ-between-open-source-and-proprietary-software
+    url: /learn/computer-science/questions/what-are-the-primary-functions-of-ibms-zos-operating-system-for-mainframes
 related_article5:
-    id: 161546
+    id: 161318
+    title: >-
-    title: What is the role of device drivers in system software?
+        What is the role of device drivers in system software?
     subject: Computer Science
     url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
 ---